roffs/curriculum-vitae/readme.md

     Implemented a loyalty program for users creating new functionalities and expanding to new markets in Europe.

-    Contributed to a solution that allowed fraud screeners to easily find and browse all information needed to identify and mark fraudulent orders.
+    Contributed to a solution that allowed fraud screeners to easily find and browse all the information needed to identify and mark fraudulent orders.

     Created a small application in React to allow administrators to configure payment methods per country and serve this through an API.